hyperledger/aries-vcx/libvcx/README.md

 # Deprecation notice
-This is now deprecated and receives limited maitenance support.
+This is now deprecated and receives limited maintenance support.

 This project provided solution to create bindings and wrappers for other languages, primarily Java, iOS.
-However this was started many years ago (circa 2018) and better approaches to FFI has emerged since then.
+However, this was started many years ago (circa 2018) and better approaches to FFI has emerged since then.
 One of apparent leaders is `uniffi` developed by Firefox which handles lots of complexity which had to be done manually in this project.

-We encourage new developers to adopt this technology in favor of libvcx - we currently have new wrapper for `aries-vcx` in POC stage [uniffi_vcx](https://example.org/___TBD___) therefore you will have slower start, perhaps more frequent changes, but much more promising long-term future.
+We encourage new developers to adopt this technology in favor of libvcx - we currently have new wrapper for `aries-vcx` in POC stage [uniffi_aries_vcx](../uniffi_aries_vcx), therefore you will have slower start, perhaps more frequent changes to sync up with, but much more promising long-term future.

 # Libvcx
 - Libvcx is library built on top of `aries-vcx`, which provides a particular approach how to